92-year-old woman with dementia performs Moonlight Sonata on piano

 Lebar was playing at a senior living community in Buzzards Bay, Massachusetts while her daughter Randi Lebar recorded.

-Due to coronavirus, Randi said she was unable to visit her mother for several months this year.
+Due to the COVID-19 pandemic, Randi said she was unable to visit her mother for several months this year.
 When she was finally able to visit again, she posted a video to TikTok of Elaine's playing, "with the goal of raising awareness about Alzheimer's dementia and the effect of the pandemic restrictions on this population and their families."

 Soon, Lebar said requests were coming in.
 One was for the Moonlight Sonata, which she remembered she had recorded in 2019.